jeffreylanters/unity-entity-component-system/README.md

   /// Destroys the game object of the entity. void Destroy ();
-  /// Adds an asset to the entity. void AddAsset (UnityEngine.Object asset);
+  /// Adds an asset to the entity.
+  /// Sets the value a property to a Unity Component. void SetComponentProperty<UnityComponentType> (ref UnityComponentType entityProperty);
+  void AddAsset (UnityEngine.Object asset);
   /// Loads a asset from the controller and adds it as an asset to the entity. void AddAsset (string name);